 Examples: HubSpot, Marketo, Pardot (Salesforce), ActiveCampaign, Klaviyo

-Cost: [pricing varies, check vendor website] depending on contact volume and features
+Cost: contact vendor for current pricing depending on contact volume and features

 Best for: Demand generation, lead nurturing, high-velocity sales